Skip to content

 .env

-# Your Meilisearch master key
+# Your Meilisearch master key (https://docs.meilisearch.com/learn/getting_started/quick_start.html#securing-meilisearch)

 MEILI_MASTER_KEY=masterKey-make-it-long-for-security